stargazing-dino/async_button_builder/README.md

 # async_button_builder

-A builder that adds loading, disabled, errored and completed states on top of buttons that perform asynchronous tasks.
-It can be used with most any button or even on top of a custom Material button.
-It includes fluid animation between states as well using `AnimatedSize` in combination with `AnimatedSwitcher` which gives possibility to define your own transitions.
+A builder that adds loading, disabled, errored and completed states (with fluid animation between each) on top of buttons that perform asynchronous tasks.

 ## Getting Started